Gearbox-protocol/dev-docs-old/docs/tutorials/gearbox-discovery/gearbox-core.md

 ```

-### ACL
+## ACL

-ACL keeps permission for different addresses.
+ACL keeps permissions for different addresses.
 For the moment, it keeps 2 different roles:

   * **PausableAdmin**: Can pause and unpause contracts
   * **Configurator**: Can configure contracts parameters

 This part is mainly related to security and we can see from this [article](./anomaly-detection) how it will be used.

-### WETHGateway
+## WETHGateway

 ETH <=> WETH wrapper for Gearbox protocol.
 It implements IWETHGateway interface.

-### AccountFactory
+## AccountFactory

-Reusable Credit Accounts is an innovative technology that makes Gearbox gas-efficient by keeping user balances with minimal overhead.
-Users "rent" deployed credit account smart contracts from protocol to save deployment costs.
+Reusable Credit Accounts are one of the main innovations of Gearbox.
+Users rent a predeployed credit account smart contract from the protocol, and thus save on deployment gas costs.

 ![](../../../static/img/tutorial/Gearbox\_white\_high.021.png)